-- Be specific what is the exact nature of the concern, which category of abuse does it suggest? - Reflect the evidence what was seen, heard, who said what, when, how? - Be precise with responses displayed, actions taken, by who, when. - Be factual records should be factual to what has happened, been said or is supported by evidence, they should avoid containing any opinions.
-If included, records should clearly reflect these points as an opinion.
+- Be specific what is the exact nature of the concern, which category of abuse does it suggest? - Reflect the evidence what was seen, heard, who said what, when, how?

-15. Sharing Information
+15.Sharing Information

 All non-child abuse concerns will require parental consent for the sharing of information.